FAQ

 What if you're not in-network with my insurance?

 If you have a dental insurance plan that offers out-of-network benefits, it means that you’re not restricted to seeing the specific list of providers who have contracted with your insurance company.
+Great!
 In practice, it means that you’ll be reimbursed by your insurance provider after paying us for any treatment or services rendered in our office.
-Please note that your insurance company’s UCR fee may be lower than ours, meaning that you may not be reimbursed in full for the fee that you pay.
+Please note that your insurance company’s UCR fees may be different from our fees, meaning that the amount of money that you receive as reimbursement from your insurance provider may be less than the fee that you pay on the day of service.

 -